comet-ml/opik/apps/opik-documentation/documentation/docs/cookbook/langchain.md

 Now that we have our synthetic dataset, we can create a dataset in Comet and insert the questions into it.

+Since the insert methods in the SDK deduplicates items, we can insert 20 items and if the items already exist, Opik will automatically remove them.

 ```python
 # Create the synthetic dataset